 Step 3: Check the toilet tank float ball and arm

 These parts are pretty obvious based on their name.
 When you lift the lid from the toilet tank the plastic ball is the first thing you’ll see.
 It is attached to an arm and together they rise and fall as water empties and refills in the tank.
 Their purpose is to help monitor water levels and when the ball reaches a certain level, the water stops running.
 To see if it’s working properly, you need to lift the float arm and see if that stops the running water.

 If the ball isn’t high enough to stop the running water, it might be hitting the tank because the arm is off-kilter.
 You can bend it away from the tank wall and see if this helps.
 If it appears the ball and arm are aligned, then the ball might be cracked which will cause it to fill with water and sink to the bottom of the tank.
 When this happens, the water keeps running because the ball isn’t reaching its proper position to stop it.
 All that water feeds into an overflow tube and just keeps running.
 This is a simple fix as you can just replace the float ball.

 Step 4: See if the running has stopped

-If you’ve checked the toilet flapper and replaced it, and adjusted the float arm or replaced the float ball and you still have that annoying running water sound, things are a little worse.
+If you’ve checked the toilet flapper and replaced it, adjusted the float arm, or replaced the float ball and you still have that annoying running water sound, things are a little worse.
 Your last hope is that the entire ballcock assembly has to be replaced.
 You can head to the hardware store to find a ballcock assembly kit, which usually provides instructions to help the DIYer do the installation themselves.
 However, this gets a little more complicated and might be best left to the professionals at Route 66 Plumbing.
 Also, should you do all of these steps including a complete replacement of the ballcock assembly and the toilet still runs, you might need a new toilet.

 Find Long-Term Solutions